 In the early days of skeleton, the head first sliding sport, it was known as toboggan.
 Some claim the name comes from the metal design of the sled that appears to be a human skeleton.
-Others speculate that the name "Skele" derives from an incorrect Anglicization of the Norwegian word "Kjelke," meaning sled.
+Others speculate that he name "Skele" drives from an incorrect Anglicization of the Norwegian word "Kjelke," meaning sled.

-The first toboggan track was constructed in Switzerland in the early 1805; in 1884, the Cresta Run, incorporating challenging curves in its design was viscostructed in 5t.
-Montz.
-The natural run in still in existence today and parallels the famed natural bob track.
-Skeleton was contested at the Olympics in 1924 and 1948 on the Cresta Run in St Moritz, but did not make it into the regular Olympic riders sprint at the start, leap on their sleds and ride head first with their chin just inches off the ice.
-Athletes steer by shifting heir body weight or applying pressure on the sled with their shoulders and knees.
-Skeleton sliding is much less precise than luge or bobted since the athletes have much less steering control.
-Top speeds of over 85 miles per hour (135 km/hour) have been reached.
+The first toboggan track was constructed in Switzerland in the early 1880s.
+In 1884, the Cresta Run, incorporating challenging curves in tis design, was constructed in St. Moritz.
+The natural run is still in existence today and parallels the famed natural both track.
+Skeleton was contested at the Olympics in 1924 and 1948 on the Cresta Run in St Moritz, but did not make it into the regular Olympic rotation until 2002.